wish2023/tp/docs/UserGuide.md

 The following shows the output from ATHENA after entering `delete 1`.
 You should expect to see a message to confirm that the task is deleted.
-ATHENA also prints a message for the user to type in case the task has been deleted accidently.
+ATHENA also prints the command required to restore the deleted task.

 ![delete command screenshot](screenshots/athena%20delete.jpg)